benpigchu/benpigchu.github.io/README.md

 # benpigchu.github.io
-A temporatory site of benpigchu.
+A temporary site of benpigchu.